Saxophone: Early twentieth-century growth and development

 While the saxophone remained marginal, used mainly as a novelty instrument in the classical world, many new musical niches were established for it during the early decades of the twentieth century.
 Its early use in vaudeville and ragtime bands around the turn of the century laid the groundwork for its use in dance orchestras and eventually jazz.
 As the market for saxophones grew in the US, the manufacturing industry grew.
 The Martin Band Instrument Company started producing saxophones between 1905 and 1912, and the Cleveland Band Instrument Company started producing saxophones under contract to the H. N. White Company in 1916.
-The saxophone was promoted for the casual market with the introduction of the C soprano (slightly higher than the regular soprano) and C melody (between alto and tenor) saxophones, both pitched in C to enable them to play from piano music.
+The saxophone was promoted for the casual market with the introduction of the C soprano (slightly higher than the regular soprano) and C melody (between alto and tenor) saxophones, both pitched in C to enable them to play from piano music (without the need to transpose).
 Production of such instruments stopped during the Great Depression.
 During the 1920s, the saxophone came into use as a jazz instrument.
 Starting in the late 1920s and early 1930s, the modern era of classical saxophone was launched largely through the efforts of Marcel Mule and Sigurd Raschèr, and the classical repertoire for the instrument expanded rapidly.

 The use of the saxophone for more dynamic and more technically demanding styles of playing added incentive for improvements in keywork and acoustic design.
 Early saxophones had two separate octave keys operated by the left thumb to control the two octave vents required on alto or larger saxophones.
 Around the turn of the century, mechanisms were developed to operate both octave vents with a single key using the left thumb.
 Ergonomic design of keywork evolved rapidly during the 1920s and 1930s.
 The front F mechanism supporting alternate fingerings for high E and F, and a stack-linked G♯ key action, became standard during the 1920s, followed by improvements to the left-hand table key mechanisms controlling G♯ and the bell keys.
-New bore designs during the 1920s and 1930s resulted from the quest for improved intonation, dynamic response and tonal qualities.
+New bore designs during the 1920s and 1930s resulted from the quest for improved intonation, dynamic response, and tonal qualities.
 The 1920s were also an era of design experiments like the Buescher straight altos and tenors, the King Saxello soprano, the C. G. Conn mezzo-soprano saxophone keyed in F, and the Conn-O-Sax saxophone–English horn hybrid.

 French saxophonist and educator Jean-Marie Londeix greatly expanded the saxophone repertoire and available techniques in the second half of the 20th century, commissioning a great deal of new saxophone works with extended techniques, including those by Denisov, Lauba, Rossé, and Rolin.